 Black pepper essential oil has a warm, earthy scent and can be used to relieve muscular pains by increasing circulation.
 Those who exercise regularly can use it prior to a workout to minimize post-workout stiffness.
 You can find black pepper in MONQ’s personal essential oil diffuser Active.

-Treating Joint, Bone And Arthritis Pain with Essential Oils
+Joint, Bone And Arthritis Pain

 Joints can hurt for a variety of reasons, including arthritis and injuries.
 These pains can make it difficult to move comfortably.
 Depending on the location of the joint pain, it can leave you immobilized until you have effectively treated it.

 While injuries are pretty straightforward, arthritis can fall into two categories: rheumatoid and osteoarthritis.
 The former is an immune dysfunction, while the latter is caused by wear and tear to the cartilage in the joints.